Min Chinese

-Min is a broad group of Sinitic languages with about 75 million native speakers.
+Min is a diverse group of Sinitic languages with about 75 million native speakers.
 These languages are spoken in China in a region centered on modern Fujian Province, stretching from Southern Zhejiang to Eastern Guangdong, as well as on Hainan Island and the neighbouring Leizhou Peninsula.
 Min varieties are also spoken in Taiwan, and by a large international diaspora, particularly in Southeast Asia.
 The name Min is shared with the Min River in Fujian, and is also the abbreviated name of Fujian Province.
-Min languages are not mutually intelligible with one another nor with other varieties of Chinese.
+The Min languages are not mutually intelligible with one another or with other varieties of Chinese.

-The most widely spoken variety of Min outside of China is Hokkien, a variety of Southern Min which has its origin in Southern Fujian.
+The most widely spoken variety of Min outside of China is Hokkien, a variety of Southern Min that has its origin in Southern Fujian.
 Amoy Hokkien is the prestige dialect of Hokkien in Fujian, while a majority of Taiwanese people speak a dialect called Taiwanese Hokkien or simply Taiwanese.
 The majority of Chinese Singaporeans, Chinese Malaysians, Chinese Filipinos, Chinese Indonesians, Chinese Thais, and Chinese Cambodians are of Southern Min-speaking background (particularly Hokkien and Teochew), although some of these communities are shifting to national or regional languages.
 Communities speaking Eastern Min, Pu-Xian Min, Haklau Min, Leizhou Min, and Hainanese can also be found in parts of the Chinese diaspora, such as in Malaysia, Singapore, and Indonesia.

-While other branches of Chinese descend from Middle Chinese of the Sui and Tang dynasties, Min languages have retained some features of Old Chinese lost in other branches.
+While other branches of Chinese descend from Middle Chinese of the Sui and Tang dynasties, the Min languages have retained some features of Old Chinese lost in other branches.
 The Min languages are also believed to have a linguistic substrate from the languages of the inhabitants of the region before its sinicization.

 History

 The Min homeland of Fujian was opened to Han Chinese settlement by the defeat of the Minyue state by the armies of Emperor Wu of Han in 110 BC.

 The area features rugged mountainous terrain, with short rivers that flow into the South China Sea.

 Most subsequent migration from north to south China passed through the valleys of the Xiang and Gan rivers to the west, so that Min varieties have experienced less northern influence than other southern groups.

-As a result, whereas most varieties of Chinese can be treated as derived from Middle Chinese—the language described by rhyme dictionaries such as the Qieyun (601 AD)—Min varieties contain traces of older distinctions.
+As a result, whereas most varieties of Chinese can be treated as derived from Middle Chinese, the language that is described by rhyme dictionaries such as the Qieyun (601 AD), Min varieties contain traces of older distinctions.

-Linguists estimate that the oldest layers of Min dialects diverged from the rest of Chinese around the time of the Han dynasty.
+Linguists estimate that the oldest layers of the Min dialects diverged from the rest of Chinese around the time of the Han dynasty.

 However, significant waves of migration from the North China Plain occurred: